Lemminkäinen: Interpretations

+Epithets

+In the Kalevala

 In one myth, he drowns in the river of Tuonela (the underworld) in trying to capture or kill the black swan that lives there as part of an attempt, as Ilmarinen once made, to win a daughter of Louhi as his wife.
 In a tale somewhat reminiscent of Isis' search for Osiris, Lemminkäinen's mother searches heaven and earth to find her son.
 Finally, she learns of his fate and asks Ilmarinen to fashion her a rake of copper with which to dredge her son's body from the river of Tuonela.
 Thus equipped, she descends into the underworld in search of her son.
 On the banks of the river of the underworld, she rakes up first Lemminkäinen's tunic and shoes, and then, his maimed and broken body.
 Unrelenting, she continues her work until every piece of Lemminkäinen's body is recovered.
 Sewing the parts together and offering prayers to the gods, the mother tries to restore Lemminkäinen to life, but while she succeeds in remaking his body, his life is still absent.
 Then, she entreats a bee to ascend to the halls of the over-god Ukko and fetch from there a drop of honey as ointment that would bring Lemminkäinen back to life.
 Only with such a potent remedy is the hero finally restored.

 One of the challenges Lemminkäinen faced was a character named Surma.
 Surma was a terrible beast which embodied sudden, violent death and guarded the gates of the Tuonela to prevent escape.
-Surma is often described as being a large dog with a snake-tail and can turn people into stone (with a stare).
+Surma is often described as being a large dog with a snake-tail that can turn people into stone (with a stare).
 An often-used Finnish metaphor is surman suuhun "into Surma's mouth", as if the victim was mauled to death by Surma.